basecamp/handbook/making-a-career.md

 Twice a year, Basecamp employees receive formal feedback on their work performance.

-### Spring 1:1s
-In April-May, you’ll meet with your manager for a 1:1 session.
-It's up to each manager to determine how best to approach that meeting, but we ask that whatever process they use, they use the same process for every team member.
-Managers should be asking you for feedback about:
-- your daily work content and load
-- your overall work satisfaction
-- your relationships with your team, manager, and company
-- your thoughts about personal growth and how those impact your work at Basecamp

-Managers will document your 1:1s along with any action items with deadlines that come out of the meeting.

 ### Annual 360 Surveys
 During the month of your anniversary, you'll participate in a 360 review process.
 We stagger these surveys by anniversary month to cut down on the administrative workload that would happen if we did them all at one time.